help-me-mom/ng-mocks/README.md

 #### ngMocks.findInstance

-Returns the first found attribute or structural directive which belongs to the current element or its any child.
+Returns the first found component, directive, pipe or service which belongs to the current element or its any child.
 If the element isn't specified then the current fixture is used.

 - `ngMocks.findInstance( fixture?, directive, notFoundValue? )`